kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 **(2)** the dynamics of gradient descent.

 The two are at constant interplay.
 The way the agent explores the environment during training affects what the agent learns from that experience.
-And the way that learning progresses affects the way in which agent navigates the environment in the future.
+And the way that learning progresses affects the way in which the agent navigates the environment in the future.

 Hence, it's useful to understand a couple of key indicators that you can look at during training,